Creative Nonfiction, #13 Winter 2018-19

-All visual images, including artwork and photographs, are used with permission and should not be appropriated without permission of the artist or writer.
-Thank you.
+All visual images, including artwork and photographs, are used with permission and should not be appropriated without permission from the artist or writer.